 - Are you both willing to work on it and move past it?

 “At the end of the day, repairing broken trust in marriage or relationship largely depends on how forgiving a person is.
 Someone who experienced a lack of trust in their family dynamics will find it a lot harder to let bygones be bygones.
-It depends on personal temperament and a willingness to forgive,” says Dr. Bhonsle.
+It depends on the partner’s personal temperament and a willingness to forgive,” adds Dr. Bhonsle.

-So if you’re Googling something like “how to rebuild trust with someone you hurt” after you forgot to wish them on their birthday, perhaps it’d be best if you calm down.
+So if you’re wondering how to rebuild trust with someone you hurt because you forgot to wish them on their birthday, perhaps it would be best if you calm down.
 But if it’s something like infidelity that you’re trying to work past, Dr. Bhonsle talks about all you need to do.
 Read on to know about what you can do once trust is broken in a relationship.

 How To Fix A Relationship After Trust Is Broken